Michael K. Ryan, MD

-Dr. Ryan graduated from the University of Notre Dame with a bachelor’s degree in preprofessional studies, and he earned his medical degree from the University of Georgetown School of Medicine.
+Dr. Ryan graduated from the University of Notre Dame with a bachelor’s degree in preprofessional studies.
+During his time at Notre Dame, Dr. Ryan and Dr. Rothermich, current Andrews orthopaedic surgeon, became best friends, were roommates, were fortunate enough to attend the same fellowship, and are now living out a long-planned goal of practicing together.
+Dr. Ryan earned his medical degree from the University of Georgetown School of Medicine.
 He completed an orthopaedic residency training at New York University Hospital for Joint Diseases, followed by a sports medicine fellowship with James R. Andrews, MD, E. Lyle Cain, MD, Jeffery R. Dugas, MD, and Benton A. Emblom MD at the American Sports Medicine Institute (ASMI) in Birmingham, Alabama.
 Additionally, Dr. Ryan completed a fellowship in hip preservation in Bern, Switzerland, working with some of the world’s pioneers in hip preservation and surgical treatment of hip pathology in adolescents and young adults.